DeltaLima/CanGrow/README.md

 ## 📐 Development

-Please have a look into the [Porject Board](https://git.la10cy.net/DeltaLima/CanGrow/projects/1) to see which Issues are open or already in work.
+Please have a look into the [Project Board](https://git.la10cy.net/DeltaLima/CanGrow/projects/1) to see which Issues are open or already in work.

 If you want to open an issue, feel free to do so on the public [Codeborg Mirror](https://codeberg.org/DeltaLima/CanGrow/issues) or [Github Repo (empty)](https://github.com/DeltaLima/CanGrow).